kompanie-dev/reagenz/README.md

-# Reagenz
+# Reagenz 🧪

-Reagenz is a Web Component based front-end library written in JavaScript.
+Reagenz is a Web Component based frontend library written in JavaScript.

 It has the following features: